csi4999-mims/documentation/Master Documentation/README.md

 ### 3.3 On-Screen Appearance of Pages Requirements

-The following are the on screen appearance requirements for various pages:
+The following are the on screen appearance requirements for various
+pages:

 #### 3.3.1 Home Page

-* There should be a home page that gives users a brief description of the purpose of the application
+- There should be a home page that gives users a brief description of the purpose of the application
-* Users should be able to navigate to the register and login pages
+- Users should be able to navigate to the register and login pages

 #### 3.3.2 Login Page

-* There should be fields for username and password
+- There should be fields for username and password

 #### 3.3.3 Dashboards

-* There should be separate dashboards for Law Enforcement and the Public
+- There should be separate dashboards for Law Enforcement and the Public
-* The Law Enforcement dashboard should have a table that displays reports
+- The Law Enforcement dashboard should have a table that displays reports
-* The Law Enforcement dashboard should have a map that displays the locations of missing people
+- The Law Enforcement dashboard should have a map that displays the locations of missing people
-* The Law Enforcement dashboard should allow users to mark reports as "In Progress"
+- The Law Enforcement dashboard should allow users to mark reports as "In Progress"
-* The Law Enforcement dashboard should allow users to comment on missing people reports
+- The Law Enforcement dashboard should allow users to comment on missing people reports
-* The Law Enforcement dashboard should allow users to mark people as found
+- The Law Enforcement dashboard should allow users to mark people as found
-* The Public dashboard should display on "In Progress" and "Found" missing people
+- The Public dashboard should display on "In Progress" and "Found" missing people
-* The Public dashboard should allow users to comment on missing people reports
+- The Public dashboard should allow users to comment on missing people reports

 #### 3.3.4 Register Page

-* The register page should have fields for people to enter basic information and create an account
+The register page should have fields for people to enter basic information and create an account.

 #### 3.3.5 Account Page

-* The account page should have the user's account information
+- The account page should have the user's account information
-* The fields should be able to be edited
+- The fields should be able to be edited

 #### 3.3.6 Submit Report Page

-* The submit report page should have fields for each part of the missing person report
+- The submit report page should have fields for each part of the missing person report
-* The form should be organized in a way that is easy to understand
+- The form should be organized in a way that is easy to understand

 #### 3.3.7 View Reports

-* There should be a place for Law Enforcement and the Public to view the details of each report
+- There should be a place for Law Enforcement and the Public to view the details of each report
-* The public view should not be able to be edited
+- The public view should not be able to be edited
-* The public view should be organized in an easy to understand way
+- The public view should be organized in an easy to understand way
-* The Law Enforcement view should be abled to e edited
+- The Law Enforcement view should be abled to e edited

 ### 3.4 Wireframes